 - If users don't need permission to manage or use service accounts, then remove them from the applicable Cloud IAM policy.

 To learn more about best practices, see Understanding service accounts.

 This role enables impersonation of service accounts to create OAuth2 access tokens, sign blobs, or sign JWTs.

 This role has been deprecated.
 If you need to run operations as the service account, use the Service Account User role.
 To effectively provide the same permissions as Service Account Actor, you should also grant Service Account Token Creator.

 Access scopes are the legacy method of specifying permissions for your VM.
 Before the existence of IAM roles, access scopes were the only mechanism for granting permissions to service accounts.
 Although they are not the primary way of granting permissions now, you must still set access scopes when configuring an instance to run as a service account.
 For information on access scopes see Google Compute Engine documentation

 Short-Lived Service Account Credentials

-You can create short-lived credentials that allow you to assume the identity of a GCP service account.
-These credentials can be used to authenticate calls to Google Cloud Platform APIs or other non-Google APIs.
+You can create short-lived credentials that allow you to assume the identity of a Google Cloud service account.
+These credentials can be used to authenticate calls to Google Cloud APIs or other non-Google APIs.

-The most common use case for these credentials is to temporarily delegate access to GCP resources across different projects, organizations, or accounts.
+The most common use case for these credentials is to temporarily delegate access to Google Cloud resources across different projects, organizations, or accounts.
 For example, instead of providing an external caller with the permanent credentials of a highly-privileged service account, temporary emergency access can be granted instead.
-Alternatively, a designated service account with restricted permissions can be impersonated by an external caller without requiring a more highly-privileged service account's credentials.
+Alternatively, a designated service account with fewer permissions can be impersonated by an external caller without requiring a more highly privileged service account's credentials.